 - Online research experience;

-- Willingness to assist with small administrative tasks is a plus;
+- Willingness to assist with administrative tasks;

 How to Apply

 San Francisco Baykeeper is seeking law clerks to work on our citizen enforcement program in San Francisco.
 Since 1989, Baykeeper has been the leading citizen group protecting San Francisco Bay, using science, litigation, and advocacy to strengthen clean water laws and hold polluters accountable.
 Law clerks will assist Baykeeper attorneys on all aspects of our enforcement program under the Clean Water Act and other state and federal environmental laws.
 Tasks include investigating pollution complaints, legal research, drafting legal documents, monitoring compliance with past settlement agreements, attending hearings and public meetings, and patrolling the Bay on the Baykeeper boat.
-For the summer months, Baykeeper requests full-time clerks with a 10-week commitment.

 Litigation and Enforcement